 - Native ads

-Sponsored postings that are closely adapted to the websites look and feel (e.g. sponsored tweets on Twitter)
+Sponsored postings that are closely adapted to the look and feel of a website (e.g. sponsored tweets on Twitter)

-Not one of the 39 websites was successful in circumventing adblock for standard advertisements.
-This lead Germany’s most visited news website BILD.de to fully lock out users with an active adblocker in October 2015, a much-noticed step with results that are yet to be revealed.
+Not one of the 39 websites was successful in circumventing ad-block for standard advertisements.
+This led Germany’s most-visited news website, bild.de, to take the much-publicised step of fully locking out users with an active ad-blocker in October 2015, with results that are yet to be revealed.

-However, 44% of websites with article advertisements were successful in showing them to any user, no matter if he was visiting with or without an adblocker.
-The screenshot shows a sample of an article ad (label „sponsor content“):
+However, 44 per cent of websites with article advertisements were successful in showing them to any user, regardless of ad-blocker.
+The screenshot shows a sample of an article ad (with the label ‘Sponsor Content’):

-By far the most effective advertisements were “Native“ advertisements that look just like regular content on the website and are usually labelled without attracting attention.
-71% of all native advertisements were still shown with an active adblocker.
+By far the most effective advertisements were ‘native’ ads, designed to appear just like regular website content, with subtle labels.
+71 per cent of all native advertisements were still shown with an ad-blocker active.
 The screenshot shows a sample of a native ad: